-With its slightly younger demographic, most people who watch YouTube have never had the opportunity to experience childbirth up close and personal – whether it is our own baby being born or someone else’s.
+Due to YouTube’s young demographic, many of its viewers will never have had the oppportunity to experience childbirth up close and personal, whether it’s their own baby or someone else’s.

-And yet, with the growing prevalence of video cameras, easily shareable film, and vlogging, the recording of these first precious moments of life are becoming increasingly easy to find.
-Chanel Ambrose’s video THE EMOTIONAL LIVE BIRTH OF OUR BABY BOY is one such example of this.
+But the growing prevalence of video cameras, easily shareable film, and vlogging means recordings of these first precious moments of life are becoming increasingly easy to find.
+Chanel Ambrose’s video THE EMOTIONAL LIVE BIRTH OF OUR BABY BOY is one example of this.

 It’s a video diary, following highlights of the pregnancy process (found in other videos such as MY PREGNANCY TEST IS POSITIVE… HIS REACTION, MY JOY…) and the events that occurred from the start of her contractions to bringing the baby home from the hospital.
 To watch these videos is a strange but intimate experience.
 The emotions shown from pain to elation are very real, and its impossible not to get draw in by them.

-Chanel certainly had a good time – saying “I’m so grateful for this whole experience.
+Chanel certainly had a good time, saying, “I’m so grateful for this whole experience.
 It’s gone absolutely amazing.
 The entire pregnancy has been a good pregnancy, and I enjoyed [it] to be honest.
 The labour and delivery was a breeze.”
-These words can be very encouraging to those who are scared about the future of their own pregnancy – quite understandable when you’re about to push a real life human being out of your own body.
+These words can be very encouraging to those who are scared about the future of their own pregnancy – quite understandable when you’re about to push a human being out of your own body!

-Congratulations to Chanel and Ambrose for their continually growing family!
+Congratulations to Chanel and Ambrose for their growing family!